 Mullein tea is made from the rich, aromatic leaves of the common mullein (Verbascum thapsus), native to Asia, Africa, and Europe.
-Mullein tea has a rich aromatic herbal taste that keeps one refreshed, and it is also caffeine-free.
-It is used in traditional medicine as a sedative and an astringent and can cure a cold and cough.
+Mullein tea has a rich aromatic herbal taste that keeps you refreshed, and it is also caffeine-free.
+It is used in traditional medicine as a sedative, tightens pores and can cure a cold.

-It is a flavorful beverage used to treat a wide range of ailments from asthma and colds to chronic coughs.
-For centuries, mullein tea has been linked and used to treat several diseases.
-Mullein tea extract may have antibacterial and antiviral properties and may be used to treat respiratory conditions.
-However, further studies and human researches are needed for certainty and clarity.
+It is a flavorful beverage used to treat a wide range of ailments from asthma to chronic coughs.
+For centuries, mullein tea has been used to treat several diseases.
+Mullein tea extract may have antibacterial and antiviral properties and could be used to treat respiratory conditions.
+However, further studies into its effects on humans are needed.

-Mullein tea may help treat tuberculosis, sleeping problems, viral and bacterial infections, and respiratory conditions as it is said to possess antiviral, antioxidant, antibacterial, and other beneficial properties.
+Mullein tea could help treat tuberculosis, sleeping problems, viral and bacterial infections, as it is said to possess antiviral, antioxidant and antibacterial properties.

-This article studies the vast uses, how it can benefit you, and the potential side effects of mullein tea - and other information.
-Let's take a look at the top five benefits of mullein tea.
+This article will highlight the various uses, how it can benefit you, and the potential side effects of mullein tea.
+Let's take a look at the top five advantages of mullein tea.

 Top Five Benefits of Mullein Tea